You are here

 The Office of International Services provides support and resources to students and faculty participating in faculty-led trips, students taking semesters abroad or international internships, and international students making the adjustment to life at Marlboro.
 Maggie Patari, director of international services, is ideally equipped to help community members locate resources and navigate the options available to them.
 Her office is located in the first floor of the library, and you can reach her at 258-9220 or firstname.lastname@example.org.

-You can start exploring your options on the website under International Opportunities.
+You can start exploring your options on the website under Study Away and Exchange Opportunities.

 Maggie Patari, Director of Global Learning and International Services